Raviteja-me/pdf-converter/README.md

 # PDF Converter API

-A simple API that converts text to PDF using Node.js and PDFKit.
+A simple API that converts text and HTML to PDF using Node.js.

 ## Endpoints

-### POST /create-pdf
+### GET /create-pdf
-Converts text to PDF
+Converts text to PDF using query parameters

-Request body:
+Example:
 ```json
 {
     "text": "Your text here"